IITDBGroup/CS116/_labs/lab3.md

 To test the ant class, write a `main` method which creates the ant described below and iteratively prints the state of the world using the same representation as the one used for `toString` of the `InfiniteBlockWorld` except that the position of the ant is shown as character `A`.
 The simulation should be progressed by a step if the user presses any key except for key `q` which stops the program.

-> To avoid excessive output on the terminal, you can use print an appropriate amount of delete characters (encoded as `\b` in Java) to delete the previous printout before printing a new state
+> To avoid excessive output on the terminal, you can print an appropriate amount of delete characters (encoded as `\b` in Java) to delete the previous printout before printing a new state
 {: .notice--info }

+> For convenience it may also be useful to show the ant's current state after each step.
+{: .notice--info }

 ## Our Ant

+The ant we will be using for testing is called [Langton's ant](https://en.wikipedia.org/wiki/Langton%27s_ant).
+It has four states recording the direction it is facing to.
+It's behaviour is governed by the following simple rules:

+* If it stands on a *black* cell, then it changes the color to *white* and turns $90^{\circ}$ to the right and moves in the new direction it is facing
+* If it stands on a *white* cell, then it changes the color to *black* and turns $90^{\circ}$ to the left and moves in the new direction it is facing

+> Langton's ant a famous example for how a simple set of rules can produce complex behaviour as you will see when running your ant.
+{: .notice--info }

+This behaviour is realized by the transition function shown below.
+The initial state of the and is `FacesTop` and it has no final states (it runs forever).

 | Current State  |Current Color|New State  |New Color|Move to  |
 |--------------|-------------|-------------|---------|---------|